-My name is Brian Hoh, MD, MBA, and I am chair of the UF Department of Neurosurgery.
+My name is Brian Hoh, MD, MBA, and I am chair of the UF Department of Neurosurgery and Chief of Medical Staff for UF Health Shands.
 I specialize in the treatment of brain aneurysms, arteriovenous malformations, ischemic and hemorrhagic stroke, cavernous malformations, carotid stenosis, moyamoya disease, hydrocephalus, Chiari malformation, brain cysts and brain tumors, including meningiomas, glioblastoma and astrocytomas.

 I joined the UF Department of Neurosurgery in 2006.
-Before that, I graduated with a bachelor’s degree from Stanford University and a medical degree from Columbia University.
+Before that, I graduated with a bachelor’s degree with honors from Stanford University and a medical degree with Alpha Omega Alpha honors from Columbia University.
 I completed my internship in surgery, residency in neurosurgery, and fellowship in endovascular neurosurgery and interventional neuroradiology at Harvard University’s teaching hospital, Massachusetts General Hospital.
-I later attended UF business school and graduated with an MBA in 2019.
+I later attended UF business school and graduated with an MBA with Beta Gamma Sigma honors in 2019.

 In addition to taking care of patients, I conduct NIH-funded laboratory and clinical research to improve biomedical advances in care.
 My laboratory investigates the biological mechanisms of brain aneurysm formation and rupture, innovative tissue engineering technology to improve the treatment of brain aneurysms, and the pathophysiology of acute neural injury and delayed cerebral ischemia after subarachnoid hemorrhage.